fernandezbaptiste/Your-First-Contribution-first-draft/README.md

 First, click on `⭐️ star` in the right corner (to show some love 🫶💁‍♀️) and then click on the `fork` button.

-Fork means you will create a copy of this repository in your own Github account. 💪
+Fork means you will create a copy of this repository in your own GitHub account. 💪

 <img width="1281" alt="Screenshot 2023-05-29 at 11 48 15" src="https://github.com/fernandezbaptiste/Your-First-Contribution/assets/83458751/b059d2f4-dc81-4969-a29f-c8efd42f835e">